brickcap/openresty_examples/book.md

 ```

 So by "synchronous yet non blocking" we mean that the subrequests are executed independently and concurrently.
-Yet the location.capture does not return untill all the subrequests have been completed.
+Yet the location.capture does not return until all the subrequests have been completed.
 In case you have multiple subrequests using location.capture_multi the time taken to serve all the requests will be equal the time taken by the longest request.

 The ngx.location.capture() can also be interpreted as location.capture_multi{} with a single subrequest.